Konark Dance Festival 2020 :07/02/2020 - 09/02/2020

 Konark Dance Festival is an event held annually in the backdrop of the exquisite Konark Sun Temple in Odisha.
 Classical performers of every age group descend on Konark to showcase their musical and dancing skills, to promote this age-old monument.
 Handicrafts and sculptures are also put on display to showcase the hidden talent of the region.
-Held every year between 19 and 21 February, this festival brings together dancers, musicians and cultures from all around the country in a scintillating display of different art forms.
+Held every year this festival brings together dancers, musicians and cultures from all around the country in a scintillating display of different art forms.

 The Festival is held at the Konark amphitheatre, with the spectacular façade of the Sun Temple serving as the magnificent backdrop.
 As the waves lap up next to the beach, watch the action unfold and witness the glory of art.
 The Festival is set to start at 6:30 PM, and end at 9:30 PM.
 After the performances, you are free to go shopping at the many stalls set up in the area or stroll along the calm sea.